This new regulation will support Calgary and Edmonton’s unique needs as Alberta’s largest urban centres.

 - Oct 2014: The Government of Alberta, the City of Edmonton and the City of Calgary signed an agreement to develop city charters (PDF, 0.5 MB) to support the cities’ unique needs.

 - Nov 2015, Jan 2016: Calgary Mayor Naheed Nenshi and Edmonton Mayor Don Iveson met with the Premier and members of Cabinet to present their vision for a strengthened relationship between the province and the two cities.

 - Oct 2016: During city charters information sessions held in Edmonton and Calgary, stakeholders and members of the public reviewed policy proposals and provided feedback.

 - Dec 2016: The 3 government parties reviewed all public and stakeholder feedback to inform the development of the city charters.

 - Winter 2017: City charters were drafted for Calgary and Edmonton.

 - Summer 2017: Draft city charters regulation was posted online for 60 days for additional public and stakeholder comment.

-- Fall 2017: City charters will be enacted as regulations under the Municipal Government Act.
+- Winter 2018: City charters will be enacted as regulations under the Municipal Government Act.